Don’t miss Watchet Boat Museum

 boat restoration; wooden boats; sail boats; turf boats; traditional boats

-2 Responses to “Don’t miss Watchet Boat Museum”
+2 thoughts on “Don’t miss Watchet Boat Museum”

 I think that sailing a flatner on that particular coast without an engine is a rather hair-shirt activity, and I believe I’ve heard that Tony James the builder and owner of Yankee Jack doesn’t sail his flatner any more and has moved on to a little trailer-sailer.